Ginger Soy Fish

 Pacific halibut cut into small pieces on a cutting board, ready to cook.

-Halibut is a type of flat fish, with a delicate flavor.
-It’s a white fish and the flesh has a semi-firm texture.
-It’s a good fish to eat and perfect for pan searing, sautéing or grilling.
+Halibut is a type of flat fish with a delicate flavor and semi-firm texture.
+It’s a white fish that’s perfect for pan-searing, sautéing, or grilling.

 Ginger soy fish made with halibut fish, soy sauce, ginger and scallions is one of the best halibut recipes.

-This is one of the best halibut recipes.
-The fish is doused in a savory and utterly delicious soy sauce.
-Try my ginger soy fish recipe.
-Enjoy!
+This is hands down one of the best halibut recipes.
+The fish is bathed in a savory, utterly delicious soy sauce that brings everything together.
+Try my easy ginger soy fish recipe and enjoy!

 Frequently Asked Questions